Inverse problem of correlation functions in holography: ``Solving the inverse problem'' and bulk reconstruction

+\textit{Example of BTZ black hole}-.
 Let us consider the BTZ black hole as an example and exhibit how to recover the metric from its 2-point correlation functions.
 By setting the inverse horizon $z_h=1$, the BTZ black hole is given by $z(\rho)=\tanh\rho$ and $h(\rho)=1/\cosh^2\rho$.
 The boundary 2-point correlation function is give by